Aberdeen Act: Controversies

 As a result, the Royal Navy began intercepting Brazilian slavers on the high seas, and Brazilian slave traders caught on these ships were prosecuted in British admiralty courts.
-Over the following years, the number of cases in British admiralty courts increased dramatically due to the large number of Brazilians arrested for slave-trading - in the first six months of 1848, 19 out of 33 cases heard by the vice admiralty court in St. Helena were Brazilian.
+Over the following years, the number of cases in British admiralty courts increased dramatically due to the large number of Brazilians arrested for slave-trading – in the first six months of 1848, 19 out of 33 cases heard by the vice admiralty court in St. Helena were Brazilian.

 Despite the aggressive application of this law, the volume of the Brazilian slave trade increased in the late 1840s; the demand for slaves had increased due to British free-trade legislation that lifted tariffs on Brazilian sugar.
 However, Anglo-Brazilian tensions continued to increase.
-In 1850-51, a handful of British ships began entering Brazilian territorial waters and even its harbors to attack slave ships.
+In 1850-51, a handful of British ships began entering Brazilian territorial waters and even its harbours to attack slave ships.
 In one instance, a British ship exchanged fire with a Brazilian fort.

 In the face of these tensions, Brazil knew that it could not afford to go to war with Britain.
 In addition, popular sentiment against the slave trade in Brazil was growing.
 The Brazilian government decided to put an end to the slave trade.
 In September 1850, new legislation outlawing the slave trade was enacted, and the Brazilian government began to enforce it.

 As a result, the Brazilian slave trade declined, and despite some illegal slavers that continued to operate, the trade came to an end in the mid-1850s, although slavery itself was not abolished in Brazil until 1888.
 On 27 April 1852, the British government notified its counterpart in Brazil of its permanent withdrawal of warships from Brazilian waters, on condition that there be no resumption of the slave trade; the reports of the British minister to Brazil in 1860 and the following year, showed no indication of breach.
 Finally satisfied there would be no resumption of the African slave trade, the British parliament repealed the Aberdeen Act on 19 April 1869.